-I take issue with one aspect of the Minister's response where he states the NCSE review found "parents value July provision because it provides daytime respite for families".
-The parents who contacted Senator Ó Ríordáin and me have made very clear this is not about respite but about ensuring their children do not fall behind in their educational and intellectual development over the precious summer months.
+I take issue with one aspect of the Minister's response where he states the NCSE review found "parents value the July provision scheme because it provides daytime respite cre for families".
+The parents who contacted Senator Ó Ríordáin and me have made it very clear that this is not about respite care but about ensuring their children do not fall behind in their educational and intellectual development over the precious summer months.
 For them, it is about meeting the educational needs of the students.
 That is a very important point to make.

 I do not have information on the decision-making involved in this matter.
 The NCSE makes its decisions based on evidence in its own research.

-I am informing myself in my new brief and I will be happy to take on board the Senator's recommendations, suggestions and observations.
-I note in particular that she is voicing the concerns of up to 5,000 parents who have signed an online petition.
+I am informing myself in my new brief and will be happy to take on board the Senator's recommendations, suggestions and observations.
+I note, in particular, that she is voicing the concerns of up to 5,000 parents who have signed an online petition.

-I hope the implementation group, which is considering the recommendations of the NCSE, will soon complete its work.
-I do not have a timeframe for completion, however.
-There is a suggestion that the implementation group will also consider the issue of children with Down's syndrome.
-I will seek to inform myself about the issue the Senator raises regarding the reason for the exclusion in the first place.
+I hope the implementation group which is considering the recommendations of the NCSE will soon complete its work.
+However, I do not have a timeframe for completion.
+There is a suggestion the implementation group will also consider the issue of children with Down's syndrome.
+I will seek to inform myself about the issue the Senator raises about the reasons for the exclusion in the first place.
 I note that the focus of summertime provision was to prevent regression in education.
 From my earlier work with people with special needs, disabilities and different challenges, I am aware that any forum for providing any education, formally or informally, is good and important for their continued engagement with education.
 I thank the Senator for raising this issue.